simonjellvert/goal-diggers/assets/docs/README.md

 ## **Deployment**

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+The site was deployed to GitHub pages in following steps:

-  - In the GitHub repository, navigate to the Settings tab
+- In the GitHub repository I navigated to Settings and then Pages.
-  - From the source section drop-down menu, select the Master Branch
+- From the source section drop-down menu, I selected Main Branch and clicked Save.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- After a few minuted the link to live URL was provided.

-The live link can be found here -
+The live link can be found here: [Goal Diggers Website](https://simonjellvert.github.io/goal-diggers/)

 ---